Route4Me Alternatives: Route Planners That Cost Less

 Choosing route optimization software can be difficult because everybody promises the same things: streamlined operations, lower costs, a better customer experience, and so on.
 Everybody has a mobile driver app for Android and iOS, and live tracking of deliveries.
 But when you try to dig beneath the surface, it’s surprisingly hard to find concrete information.
 Each route planner app is different under the hood, they have different pricing models, and they meet different business needs.

 To add to the confusion, software review sites tend to group last-mile delivery management, e-commerce shipping, third-party logistics (3PL), and fleet management all into the same category.
-That makes it hard to filter out what’s actually relevant.
+That makes it hard to filter out what’s actually relevant and find the alternative that’s actually right for you.

 So to make it clear: Route4Me is specifically built to streamline the last-mile delivery process, and to a lesser extent field sales and service routes.
 Those will be our focus in this article.
-Long-distance shipping, 3PL operations, and fleet management are outside our scope.
+Long-distance shipping, 3PL operations, and fleet management need different solutions.

 We’ll cut through the confusion, based on information from a few different sources: